xxxDKGxxx/rust-labs/rustabase/README.md

 - **SAVE_AS**: Saving command history to a file.
 - **READ_FROM**: Loading and executing commands from a file.

-### ColumnOperatorFilter: Column Comparison in WHERE Clause
+### Custom feature ColumnOperatorFilter: Column Comparison in WHERE Clause

-One of the advanced features not described in standard SQL commands is `ColumnOperatorFilter`, which enables dynamic data filtering by comparing the value of one column with the value of another column in the same table.
-This is particularly useful in business scenarios where we want to filter records based on relationships between columns, for example, to check if an employee's age is greater than the minimum age required for a position, or if revenues exceed costs.
+The additional custom feature is `ColumnOperatorFilter`, which enables dynamic data filtering by comparing the value of one column with the value of another column in the same table.

 #### How It Works